ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 use any one of these Attesters to issue and redeem tokens for the Origin.

-The mechanisms for establishing trust between each entity in this arrangement are deployment specific.
+The mechanisms for establishing trust between each entity in this arrangement are deployment-specific.
 For example, in settings where Attesters and Issuers communicate over TLS, Attesters and Issuers may use mutually authenticated TLS to authenticate one another.